-In foods, arrowroot is used as an ingredient in cooking.
-Arrowroot is often replaced with cheaper starches, including potato, corn, wheat, or rice starch.
+Arrowroot is used in foods, such as cookies.
+It is also used as an ingredient in cooking.
+However, arrowroot is often replaced with cheaper starches, including potato, corn, wheat, or rice starch.

 Uses & Effectiveness